 A CPS investigator can show up at your home without prior notice and ask to look inside the house.
 If the CPS investigator shows up at your doorstep, he or she must obtain permission to come inside.
-This can be your permission, or whosever inside the home when they get there.
 They will usually conduct interviews with the children, reporting party, family members, domestic partners, others living in the house, teachers, witnesses, or other relevant individuals to get more information.
 CPS can interview your child at their school but must let you know within 24 hours after it happens.

-The CPS investigator will also inspect the home for any safety concerns, which can include taking photographs.
-He or she also will want to examine the child for any apparent injuries and sent the child for a physical and mental health evaluation.
+The CPS investigator will also inspect the home for any safety concerns, examine your child for any apparent injuries, and send the child for a physical and mental health evaluation.
 Whether you give your consent or not, if a court orders the exam, it will be done.
 Again, they must let you know when and where the evaluation takes place.
 A few things to keep in mind about the physical exam:

-The CPS investigator can also ask from you or obtain somewhere else documents about the children, such as school notes, doctor exams, criminal backgrounds, or any relevant paperwork.
+The CPS investigator can also obtain documents regarding your children, such as school notes, doctor exams, criminal backgrounds, or any relevant paperwork.
 If the CPS investigator suspects a safety risk of any kind, he or she will take the necessary steps to better the child’s living environment.

 The purpose of a CPS investigation entitles the following: